motion-mode/motion-mode.github.io/README.md

 # Computational Long Exposure Mobile Photography

-The project page for this paper is under construction.
-Content is coming soon.
+This is the project page source for this paper.
+Additional content is coming soon...